daniewin/cv-project/README.md

 Computer Vision Master's Project 2022/2023
 Sign Language Recognition and Translation

 This repo contains the code for different architectures realising training and evaluation of Sign Language Translation.
 For more information read ```CVProject_FinalPaper.pdf```.

+Main model versions: Swin 2d/3d Encoder.

 ## Requirements